The new role of an urban ecologist

 The 2011 Natural Environment White Paper (PDF) referred to the role of urban GI as completing ‘the links in our national ecological network’ and ‘one of the most effective tools available to us in managing environmental risks such as flooding and heat waves’.

-The National Planning Policy Framework (NPPF) (PDF) in 2012 stated that local planning authorities should ‘set out a strategic approach in their Local Plans, planning positively for the creation, protection, enhancement and management of networks of biodiversity and green infrastructure’.
+The National Planning Policy Framework (NPPF) (PDF, document no longer accessible) in 2012 stated that local planning authorities should ‘set out a strategic approach in their Local Plans, planning positively for the creation, protection, enhancement and management of networks of biodiversity and green infrastructure’.

 These recommendations and guidance have been implemented in regional and local planning policy.
 The London Plan (2016) (PDF) has a specific policy on GI (Policy 2.18) and individual Borough and city plans reflect this.
 For example, Westminster City Plan Policy S38 states ‘Biodiversity and green infrastructure will be protected and enhanced… and opportunities to extend and create new wildlife habitat as part of the development will be maximised’ and Westminster are by no means the only ones.
 The Canada Water Area Action Plan under Policy 18 states that their strategy ‘is to protect and maintain and enhance…green corridors and habitat for wildlife’.
 They go on to state in the same policy that ‘development in the core area must…improve the overall greenness of the area, through planting street trees, creating living roofs and walls and providing habitats for wildlife which increase biodiversity’.